12 Types Of People At AA Meetings You Meet

 These anti-medication members have good intentions of course, they just don't want people using medication as an unnecessary crutch or abusing them.
 But just because they haven't needed medication during their journey doesn't mean that nobody does.

 For some reason this person always seems to be a guy... maybe women are a little more open-minded on this subject?
-That's just my experience though.
+That is just my experience though in AA meetings and some other support groups.

 3. Godly Guy Or Gal